dwelch91/tql/README.md

 # qq
-Like the `q` tool (https://harelba.github.io/q/) but Python3 compatible and uses SQLite to handle its own SQL parsing
+Like the `q` tool (https://harelba.github.io/q/) but Python 3.5+ only and uses SQLite to handle its own SQL parsing